begoodall/NBA-teams/README.md

 Deployed using AWS EC2.
 <br />

-## Scripts
+## Scripts to run on your local machine:

+### First, clone the repo.
-In the project directory, you can run:
+Then in the project directory, run:

 ### `npm install`
 ***REQUIRED***

-Installs the necessary packages to run the app.
+Install the necessary packages to run the app.

 ### `npm run build`
 *recommended*